Guide written by:

 Macerator toilets: advantages and disadvantages

 Macerator toilets also come with a range of disadvantages.
 Firstly, they require the use of an electric motor which will not work during a power cut.
-If you frequently experience lengthy power cuts, this will prove bothersome.
-Secondly, the noise level produced by the unit can be problematic in busy households.
+If you frequently experience lengthy power cuts, this will prove a problem.
+Secondly, the noise level produced by the unit can be problematic in busy bathrooms.

 Regulations for macerator toilets